Fremont Saddle via Peralta Trail

 peralta-24.JPG

-It’s incline most of the way up to Fremont Saddle.
+It’s inclined most of the way up to Fremont Saddle.
 Loose gravel made it slippery at times and the terrain stayed rocky for the most part.
 I recommend proper hiking shoes for this hike.
 If your shoes have soft outer soles, you will end up with sore feet at the end of the hike.

 peralta-25.JPG

-Always got my back
+Always have my back

 I just loved the rugged and majestic landscape of the Superstition Mountains.